Tucked away on the Moors and hidden in coves, these secret beaches are the go-to for in-the-know sun-seekers…

 Cayton Bay

-Looking for a peaceful hidden beach in Yorkshire that has a few stories to tell?
+Looking for a peaceful hidden beach in Yorkshire that has more than a few stories to tell?
 Head to Cayton Bay.
-This is a picturesque spot with a long, sweeping beach that is still home to a series of World War Two pillboxes that remain on the north end.
+This is a really picturesque spot with a long, sweeping beach that is still home to a series of WWII pillboxes that remain on the north end.
 Away from the display of the sands of time, you can look out across the water and check out the surfers and windsurfers using the North Sea as their playground.
-When you’re done, your 200 yard trip back to the car park can be interrupted with a visit to The Tow Inn pub.

 Cayton Bay, Scarborough, North Yorkshire, YO11 3NJ.